FAQEUCyber Resilience Act

 Yes.

 Article 13(10) gives flexibility only for the obligation in Annex I Part II point (2) to address and remediate vulnerabilities for earlier versions.
 Article 13(9) separately requires each security update that was made available during the support period to remain available after issuance.
-The March 2026 draft guidance treats Article 13(10) as a limited exception for remediation of earlier versions, not as a cancellation of the separate update-retention rule.
+Nothing in Article 13(10) cancels that separate update-availability rule.

 Citations